RichardALRS/Lightning-Talks/2016-December/lightning-talks.md

 Name | Topic
 --- | ---
 Pete Levine | Linting CSS in VSCode
+Richard Scott | Ah CRUD, but better than EF
 Your name here | Your topic here